mafintosh/torrent-mount/README.md

 ## Troubleshoot

-You should install OS X Fuse on OS X systems:
+You should install OS X Fuse and pkg-config on OS X systems:

-	brew install osxfuse
+	brew install pkg-config osxfuse

 ## License